Digital agriculture: Agriculture's role in the economy

 The significance and structure of a country's agricultural sector will affect digital agriculture adoption.
 For example, a grain-based economy needs difference technologies than a major vegetable producer.
 Automated, digitally-enabled harvesting systems might make sense for grains, pulses and cotton, but only a few specialty crops generate enough value to justify large investments in mechanized or automated harvesting.
 Farm size also affects technology choices, as economies of scale make large investments possible (e.g., adoption of precision agriculture is more likely on larger farms).
 On the other hand, digital agriculture solutions focused on ICTs and e-commerce would benefit an economy dominated by smallholders.
 In China, where the average farm size is less than 1 ha, Alibaba's customer-to-customer e-commerce platform called Rural Taobao has helped melon growers in Bachu County market their produce all over the country.
-Other structural factors, such as percent of the population employed in agriculture, farm density, farm mechanization rates, etc. also impact how difference regions adopt digital agriculture.
+Other structural factors, such as percent of the population employed in agriculture, farm density, farm mechanization rates, and other factors also impact how different regions adopt digital agriculture.

 Human capital

 In order to benefit from the advent of digital agriculture, farmers must develop new skills.
-As Bronson (2018) notes, “training a rural work-force in Internet technology skills (e.g., coding) is obviously a key part of agricultural “modernization.”
+As Bronson (2018) notes, "training a rural work-force in Internet technology skills (e.g., coding) is obviously a key part of agricultural "modernization."
 Integration into the digital economy requires basic literacy (ability to read) and digital literacy (ability to use digital devices to improve welfare).
 In many instances, benefiting from digital content also requires English literacy or familiarity with another widely spoken language.
 Digital agriculture developers have designed ways around these barriers, such as ICTs with audio messages and extension videos in local languages.
 However, more investment in human capital development is needed to ensure all farmers can benefit from digital agriculture.

 Fostering human capital in the form of innovation also matters for the spread of digital agriculture.
-Some characterize digital agriculture innovation, a knowledge- and skills-intensive process, as concentrated in “Big Ag” companies and research universities.
-However, others describe small-scale entrepreneurs as the “heart of the action.”
+Some characterize digital agriculture innovation, a knowledge- and skills-intensive process, as concentrated in "Big Ag" companies and research universities.
+However, others describe small-scale entrepreneurs as the "heart of the action."
 In 2018, ag-tech innovation attracted $1.9 billion in venture capital, and the sector has grown significantly in the last 10 years.
-Although digital agriculture may be concentrated in a few developed countries because of “structure, institutional, and economic barriers,” ag-tech startups have experienced significant growth in Africa, the Caribbean and Pacific, Asia, and Latin America as well.
+Although digital agriculture may be concentrated in a few developed countries because of "structure, institutional, and economic barriers," ag-tech startups have experienced significant growth in Africa, the Caribbean and Pacific, Asia, and Latin America as well.

 Policy and regulatory environment

 In order for digital agriculture to spread, national governments, multilateral organizations, and other policymakers must provide a clear regulatory framework so that stakeholders feel confident investing in digital agriculture solutions.
-Policy designed for the pre-Internet era prevents the advancement of “smart agriculture,” as does regulatory ambiguity.
+Policy designed for the pre-Internet era prevents the advancement of "smart agriculture," as does regulatory ambiguity.
 Furthermore, a blurry line between personal and business data when discussing family farms complicates data regulation.
 The unanswered regulatory questions mostly concern big data, and they include: